 - Bed Bugs

 These small oval bugs are reddish-brown in color and about the size of an apple seed (five millimeters or 3/16 of an inch) when fully grown.
 The eggs are really small—barely bigger than a pinhead, and you may rather see them as a grainy residue on the upholstery.

-Bed bugs create a musty smell wherever they live, so that musty smell to your upholstery may be a result of bed bugs.
+Bed bugs create a musty smell wherever they live, so that musty smell to your upholstery may result from bed bugs.
 These industrious insects feed mostly at night, but you can find them during the daytime when they scurry in the seams of upholstery and crevices in chairs and sofas.

 Your home’s cleanliness is not an indication of your bed bug problem.
 These insects hitch a ride into your home from outside.
-What’s worse, you can’t even starve them out as they can survive up to a year without feeding!
+Worse, you can’t even starve them out, as they can survive up to a year without feeding!